- 1. Currently Reading: Simplify Your Online Presence With WordPress Hosting

-- 4. Simplify Your Online Presence With WordPress: Branding and Marketing
+- 4. Simplify Your WordPress Branding and Marketing

 This post is a part of a series Simplify Your Online Presence.
 We’ll walk you through the steps to create a useful website for yourself or your business using WordPress.
 In this article we’ll talk about laying the foundation for your WordPress based business, and choosing a WordPress hosting company based on your individual needs.